chyroshan066/docs/Next.js/(28) Clerk-setup.md

 First sign in "https://clerk.com/" and choose the sign in options required in your app.
-After clicking "Create Application" install clerk in our app using the following command;
+After clicking "Create Application" install clerk in your app using the following command;

 ```
 npm i @clerk/nextjs